 The said dip in price due to the acquisition reminded us how Carrefour’s Alimentation Couche Tard acquisition failed.
-After releasing this said acquisition, it took a little over three (3) months for Couche-Tard to recover from their 20% dip in price.
+After releasing this acquisition, it took a little over three (3) months for Couche-Tard to recover from its 20% dip in price.
 Moving forward, despite the size, CN Rail has been able to adapt, eventually, re-route and focus operations more on those customers that ran other essential services.
 Their handling of the pandemic has been somewhat rightfully lauded based on opinions from industry experts.
-Investors are indeed in good hands with CN Rail, and those short-term negative sentiments because of the acquisition attempt will, in our eyes, be forgotten right away.
+Investors are indeed in good hands with CN Rail, and those short-term negative sentiments because of the acquisition attempt will, in our eyes, be forgotten immediately.

-9. Royal Bank of Canada
+Royal Bank of Canada (TSX: RY)

 For 48 years, Fortis has had the second-longest dividend growth streak in the country, cementing it as one of the best investments in Canada and, no doubt, a sure bearer of the blue-chip title.
 It yields over 3.5%, with the company growing dividends at a 5-year rate of 6.79%, having payout ratios of under 60%.
 So, what is the eventual and helpful good news here?
 Fortis recently made extensions for its targeted annual dividend growth rate of 6% by 2025.
 So, investors can expect a significant 6% yearly rise in dividends in each of the next five years.
 Unfortunately, transparency and reliability are rare and quite hard to find nowadays.
 In addition, the rising interest rates seemed to have no negative consequences for the stock price of Fortis over the last few years.
-Thus, Fortis and its stocks are as close to a set and forget investment as you can get.
+Thus, Fortis and its stocks are as close to a set-and-forget investment as possible.

 The Stocks Game: Final Words